opencollective/opencollective/rfcs/000-prebuilt-components.md

 ### Level of customization

-Before we proceed, we should determine the extent of customization we wish to apply.
+We need to consider the extent of customization we wish to apply.

 #### High Customization